 The best time of day for sightseeing at Sossusvlei and the surrounding area is early morning (the park opens at sunrise) as this is the perfect time to capture the sunlight on the dunes.

-We include Sossusvlei in almost all of our Namibia holidays as we think that it’s a destination that should not be missed and it is one of the main reasons most people want to visit Namibia.
-On our Classic Namibia and our Namibia, Chobe and Victoria Falls self-drive holidays, you’ll drive southwest from Windhoek (approx 405km) to Sossusvlei and then you’ll head north to the coastal town of Swakopmund (approximately 340km).
+We include the Namib-Naukluft National Park in almost all of our Namibia holidays as we think that it’s a destination that should not be missed and it is one of the main reasons most people want to visit Namibia.
+On our Classic Namibia Holiday and our Namibia Self Drive Honeymoon, you’ll drive southwest from Windhoek (approximately 330km) to the Namib-Naukluft and then you’ll head north to the coastal town of Swakopmund (approximately 340km).
 Whereas on the Namibia Flying Safari you cover this distance by light aircraft reducing your travelling time and giving you a new perspective on the landscape.

-Our recommended accommodation in the Sossusvlei area is Kulala Desert Lodge.
+Our recommended accommodation in the Namib-Naukluft area is Kulala Desert Lodge.
 This luxurious lodge, set in the Kulula Wilderness Reserve, features 23 canvas and thatched “kulalas”, with great views towards the dunes.
 Our favourite feature is the sleep-out deck, on top of each room, allowing you the chance to sleep-out under the stars. .
-Guests are taken on guided drives to the Sossusvlei dunes through a private gate, whilst nature drives, guided walks and sundowner tours are offered within the reserve.
+Guests are taken on guided drives to the famous dunes through a private gate, whilst nature drives, guided walks and sundowner tours are offered within the reserve.
 You can also enjoy a sunrise hot air balloon flight, with a champagne breakfast upon landing!
 For a step-up in luxury Little Kulala is the sister lodge within the same reserve and one of the top-end offerings in the area and for something completely different and completely private check out Desert Whisper.